dcslin/deep-learning-system-notes/tensorflow-benchmarks-tf_cnn_benchmarks.md

-# benchmark tensorflow cnn network with fp16 and fp32
+# benchmark tensorflow resnet50 with fp16 and fp32

 ## contents:
 - [setup](#setup)